akostrik/CPP_module_42/README.md

 - algorithms (anything that requires to include the <algorithm> header)
 - a function implementation put in a header file (except for function templates)
 - memory leaks
+- double inclusion (avoid it by adding include guards)
+- `public` without any reason

 # Sources
 https://www.cprogramming.com/tutorial/floating_point/understanding_floating_point.html